-The modern digital age has meant that many things that we often took for granted in the past are now only accessible on a computer.
+The modern digital age has meant that many things that we often took for granted in the past are now easily accessible on a computer, or even your phone.
 People pay their bills over the internet, and receive their credit card transactions via email.
 We buy and sell online, and even do our grocery shopping without even leaving the house!
-So why not set up a resource for your wedding guests – a wedding website (or a “wedsite” for those hip folk online).
+So why not set up a resource for your wedding guests – a wedding website (or a “wedsite” for those hip young things).

 Advantages of having a wedding website

 - You can put a list of directions, and maps on the wedding website

 - Lists and links to registry information

 - A list of great accommodation that is close to your venue.

 - Some people choose to put their table plan on their wedding website, so that their guests can find out who they will be sitting next to.

 - Some wedding websites handle your guest’s RSVP/dietary requirements and collate them for you

 - Getting all these “admin” bits off your invite and onto your website allows for a simpler, more elegant wedding invitation design.

 - Less information to be printed, also means a cheaper price for printing your invites